darylteo/vertx-gradle-plugin/README.md

 Each deployment configuration you create comes with 2 Gradle tasks _run<deploymentName>_ and _debug<deploymentName>_.
 Calling the debug task allows you to use remote debugging.
 Refer to documentation from your preferred IDE regarding remote debugging configuration.

 #### Platform Configuration

+ - Incubating Feature: This plugin allows you to configure the parameters of vertx runtime.

 ```groovy
 vertx {